 Even if your school chooses not to host Crash Bash, Crash Bash and Beyond can still be offered at your school during 2025 either during the Crash Bash tour dates or at a different time as agreed.
 These sessions are offered free of charge to schools to host, however, we encourage schools to provide light refreshments to encourage attendance.

-Crash Bash and Beyond is a 1.5-hour evening seminar for parents and caregivers of young people in years 11 to 13.
-The seminar includes presentations from a police officer, a driving instructor, and an insurance expert and aims to reinforce the messages conveyed to students 'beyond' the Crash Bash stage performance.
+Crash Bash and Beyond is an evening seminar for students and parents/caregivers of young people who have their driver's licence or are getting it in the near future.
+The session includes presentations from a police officer, a driving instructor, and an insurance expert and aims to reinforce the messages conveyed to students 'beyond' the Crash Bash stage performance.

 Parents and caregivers supervising their young drivers will gain insight and knowledge on how they can support their young driver through their driver's licence journey, learn about tips for teaching your young person to drive and learn about the rules and regulations for different licencing stages.